fsharp/fslang-design/RFCs/FS-1092-anonymous-type-tagged-union-types.md

 ## Pattern matching

-Erased union values may only be used to either pass to other functions or methods expecting erased union values (or their super-types), or eliminated by using pattern matching:
+Values having an anonymous type-tagged union type may be used to either passed to other functions or methods, or eliminated by using pattern matching:
 ```
 let prettyPrint (x: (int8|int16|int64|string)) =